About the Repository

 DRI is a trusted digital repository (TDR), providing online access to a wealth of digital resources across multiple domains for students, scholars and the public.

-DRI actively engages in the development of policy, and is an internationally recognised leader in digital archiving and repository infrastructure.
+DRI actively engages in the development of policy, is a significant contributor to European policy on Open Science. and is an internationally recognised leader in digital archiving and repository infrastructure.

 DRI published a Code of Ethics in August 2015, it can accessed at this link.